 Beltug represents digital technology users to government and ICT suppliers.
 Below you can get a taste of some of our many success stories.
 These show how our efforts concretely help strengthen the position of digital technology users like yourself, here and abroad.
 We make sure your voice is heard!

 Beltug, Proximus, Telenet & Orange market study on Business ICT market in Belgium

 Beltug was very pleased to join forces with Proximus, Telenet and Orange for a 2017 market study, following on our own market studies in 2015 and 2016.
 In total, more than 1500 companies, from Small Office/Home Offices to large multinationals, responded.
-Our members will receive an exclusive, members-only report on the results for companies with 200+ employees, once it is ready.
+An exclusive, members-only report on the results for companies with 200+ employees has been published.